SuadeLabs/fire/documentation/properties/day_count_convention.md

 ### actual_actual
 Calculate the daily interest using the actual number of days in the year and then multiplies that by the actual number of days in each time period.

+### standardised_30_360
+Calculate the daily interest using a 360-day year and then multiplies that by 30 (standardised month).

+### standardised_30_365
+Calculate the daily interest using a 365-day year and then multiplies that by 30 (standardised month).